jocelynjoel/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists contain command to list working directory and the parent of the working directory and the /boot directory (in this order), in long format.
-12-file_type contain the command to know filt type 13-symbolic_link contain command for create symbolic link
+12-file_type contain the command to know filt type 13-symbolic_link contain command for create symbolic link 14-copy_html contain command for copying html files from current directory to parent directory